tracecutter/viol/docs/prereq.rst

 Platform Prerequisites
 ======================

-invx works on Windows, Unix/Linux, and Mac OS X.
+viol works on Windows, Unix/Linux, and Mac OS X.

-invx requires Python and works on versions 2.6 or later, and 3.x.
+viol requires Python and works on versions 2.6 or later, and 3.x.
 However, for better compatibility with other python tools, CPython version 2.7 is preferred.

 .. toctree::